iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

 1. Changing the opacity of our main view.
 2. Setting the offset of our drawer view.

-Opacity is easy - we just use the value of openFraction is for opacity directly.
+Opacity is easy - we just use the value of openFraction for opacity directly.
 Offset is a bit more complex. openFraction of 0 corresponds to offset of `-drawerWidth` and openFraction of 1 corresponds to offset of 0.
 So we need a way to map a value in range [0, 1] to corresponding value in range [-drawerWidth, 0].

-The general formula for remapping a value `t` from range `[a, b]` to range `[c, d]`  is -
+The general formula for remapping a value `t` from source range `[a, b]` to target range `[c, d]`  is -

 $$
 f(t)=\frac{(t-a) \times (d - c)}{b - a} + c